 Stew seemed to always be a Sunday meal at my family’s house and a typical southern meal.
 Daddy was the preacher.
 If you know anything about what it’s like for preachers’ families on Sundays, well, you’re the last one to leave the church.
 Mother didn’t bring us snacks to eat, either.
 We had to wait ’til we got home to eat the stew (or whatever she prepared for us).

-One thing I do recall is that I loved going to the farms of the people in our church.
-A lot of times I stayed with them when my parents were out of town.
 It was fun going inside the chicken houses to see the cute little chicks.
-I just didn’t like it when they all swarmed around my feet.
+But I didn’t like it when they all swarmed around my feet.

-Another memory of being on one of the farms I used to stay at with my friends was going to the barbed wire fence to watch the goats.
-I got too close to the barbed wire, and my arm was cut.
-I was stuck and couldn’t move.
-Ouch!
-My friends’ mother (the family had 8 or 9 kids) came out to un-barb me.
+Visiting one farm, I got too close to a barbed wire fence, and my arm was cut.
+I was stuck and couldn’t move until my friends’ mother came out to un-barb me.
 I still have the scar today.